 Our oldest daughter has blessed us with a wonderful son-in-law and our beloved granddaughter!
 There are also some grand cats and a grand dog, but the less said about them, the better!

 And my wife, Trish, works way too hard and blesses us all!

 A Word for the Weary

-Many years ago I stumbled across a verse that has meant a lot to me.
-It’s fairly simple, really:
+Many years ago, I stumbled across a verse that has meant a lot to me.
+It’s pretty simple, really:

 The Lord God has given me the tongue of those who are taught,

 that I may know how to sustain with a word him who is weary.

 Morning by morning he awakens; he awakens my ear

 to hear as those who are taught.
 Isaiah 50:4